Skip to main content

 • Organize and explain their knowledge of logic and mathematical content in the structure of original valid proofs.

-• Communicate mathematical ideas effectively in both written and oral context.
+• Communicate mathematical ideas effectively in both written and oral contexts.

 • Use appropriate technological tools while solving mathematical problems.